 respectively.
 They differ not only in the signs but also in the absolute values of the 4D diagonal components.
 This gives the opposite sign for the electromagnetic energy-momentum in the total energy-momentum tensor.
 At a glance, time-like 5th dimension looks contrary to the discussion in \cite{bailin1987kaluza} that the 5th dimension should be space-like.
 However, this is not a contradiction but a result of different embedding.
-In Kaluza-Klein theory, the space-time metric is \(g_{ab}\) while the space-time metric in the present model is \(\tilde{g}_{ab}\), thus, the curvature quantities are calculated with different metrics.
-Because of this, while Kaluza-Klein theory observes that \(G_{ab}\) yields exact Einstein-Maxwell equations, the present model makes \(\bar{\tilde{G}}_{ab}\) to yield field equations containing Einstein-Maxwell equations.
-An interesting point in Equation (\ref{equation Einstein tensor simplified}) is that the electromagnetic energy-momentum tensor should be transposed to the opposite side if one wants to get Einstein-Maxwell equations of \(G_{ab}\) by imposing the vacuum condition for \(\tilde{G}_{\alpha \beta}\).
+In Kaluza–Klein theory, the space-time metric is \(g_{ab}\) while the space-time metric in the present model is \(\tilde{g}_{ab}\), thus, the curvature quantities are calculated with different metrics.
+Because of this, while Kaluza–Klein theory observes that \(G_{ab}\) yields exact Einstein–Maxwell equations, the present model makes \(\bar{\tilde{G}}_{ab}\) to yield field equations containing Einstein–Maxwell equations.
+An interesting point in equation (\ref{equation Einstein tensor simplified}) is that the electromagnetic energy-momentum tensor should be transposed to the opposite side if one wants to get Einstein–Maxwell equations of \(G_{ab}\) by imposing the vacuum condition for \(\tilde{G}_{\alpha \beta}\).
 This implies different appropriate signs of electromagnetic energy-momentum tensor in field equations for two cases, and hence requires different signatures of the 5th dimension.

-Now we go back to Equation (\ref{equation field equations}).
-There are four points of worth mentioning in the suggested field equations.
+Now we go back to equation (\ref{equation field equations}).
+There are four points worth mentioning in the suggested field equations.
 First, the field equations relate a 4D part of a 5D tensor with a 4D tensor.
-This does not hold for general coordinate transformations in 5-dimensions but the field equations are justified by the covariance breaking discussed in Section \ref{section covariance breaking}.
-Second, the field equations are 4D equations and its matter side (right-hand-side of Equation (\ref{equation field equations})) is composed of the 4D energy-momentum tensor, not a 5D one.
-This is a consequence of the notion of particle-thread as discussed in Section \ref{section construction}.
-Third, the field equations have new interaction terms compared to Einstein-Maxwell equations.
+This does not hold for general coordinate transformations in 5-dimensions but the field equations are justified by the covariance breaking discussed in section \ref{section covariance breaking}.
+Second, the field equations are 4D equations and its matter side (right-hand-side of equation (\ref{equation field equations})) is composed of the 4D energy-momentum tensor, not a 5D one.
+This is a consequence of the notion of particle-thread as discussed in section \ref{section construction}.
+Third, the field equations have new interaction terms compared to Einstein–Maxwell equations.
 Fourth, the suggested field equations become identical to Einstein's field equations in the electromagnetic field-free case.